Privacy Policy

 You have fundamental rights over the data you share with us.
 These are explained in detail in the Information Commissioners Website, and we are committed to making it as simple as possible for you to exercise them.

-You may exercise your right to access, erasure or rectification by contacting us to make the request.
+You may exercise your rights by contacting us to make the request.
 We encourage you to complete and return a Subject Access Request form, but you may choose to make the request in another format.

 You have the right to request copies of your data, which we will provide in a suitable format.